JimnyCricket/torchnet/README.md

 <a name="utils.table.clone">
 #### tnt.utils.table.clone(table)

-This function do a deep copy of a table.
+This function does a deep copy of a table.

 <a name="utils.table.merge">
 #### tnt.utils.table.merge(dst, src)